What you cannot legally have

 We're somewhat more interested in original screenplays than adapted ones, but we'll see how that shakes out as we go along.
 We're planning to be kinder to ourselves in round two than we were in round one: unlike last time, if we've seen the next movie in the sequence sometime in the past, we'll discuss whether or not to rewatch it.
 For the Best Picture winners, it was every movie, in order, no matter what.

 (Noah would rather have eaten his own arm than rewatch Gone With The Wind; I similarly would've begged for a free pass to skip Dances With Wolves.)

 In the spirit of leaving notes, I do want to note that round two is harder to source —and that's even with the fantastic Multnomah County Library system and Movie Madness Video here in Portland.
 The following winners of various screenplay Oscars can't be legally obtained in the US:

 - 1928/1929 Best Adapted Screenplay winner: The Patriot is mostly lost.
 Wikipedia indicates 25% of the total film length still exists, and resides in the UCLA Film & Television Archive.

 - 1935 Best Story winner: The Scoundrel, for various reasons, has never received an official DVD release.
 16mm versions of the film exist, as do bootleg DVDs.
 It's Noël Coward's film debut.

-- 1945 Best Original Screenplay winner: Marie-Louise, a German film, never received a region 1 DVD release, but it is available as a region 2 DVD.
-Bootleg DVDs exist, some with English subtitles.
+- 1945 Best Original Screenplay winner: Marie-Louise, a German film, never received a region 1 DVD release, but it is available as a Swiss region 2 DVD with a GTIN barcode of 7611719424174.
+Low-quality bootleg DVDs exist, some with English subtitles.

 - 1946 Best Original Screenplay winner: The Seventh Veil, a British film, has never received a region 1 DVD release.
 It's available inexpensively as a region 2 DVD.